Exclusive Lepton Pair Production at the Electron-Ion Collider -- A Powerful Research Tool: Results

 hence, $R_p^2 = 12/0.71~{\rm GeV^2}$ for the ``standard" dipole $G_E$.
 Therefore, for the dipole form-factors, the change of the nominal parameter $A_0 = 0.71~{\rm GeV^2}$ (Eq.~\eqref{eq:ff}) is equivalent to the corresponding change of the nominal value of the proton radius $R_p=0.811$~fm.

 To evaluate the statistical sensitivity to $R_p$ two ratios of the ``observed'' differential cross-sections in $t$ were calculated using three different values of the $A$ parameter in the dipole form-factors, or equivalently for three values of $R_p$.
-As the elastic cross- sections for the exclusive lepton pairs calculated by {\sc Grape} are proportional to $G_E^2$, therefore, close to $t=0$, their ratios are directly sensitive to the proton charge radius:
+As the elastic cross-sections for the exclusive lepton pairs calculated by {\sc Grape} are proportional to $G_E^2$, therefore, close to $t=0$, their ratios are directly sensitive to the proton charge radius:

-Figure \ref{fig4} shows the ratios of the observed cross-sections -- $\rm{d}\sigma/\rm{d}t$ obtained with $A=0.69$~GeV$^2$ or 0.73~GeV$^2$, to the ``standard'' one for $A=A_0$.
-The expected slopes at $t=0$ are equal, according to Eq. \ref{eq:ratio}, to $0.163$ and $-0.154$ for $A=0.69$~GeV$^2$ and $A=0.73$~GeV$^2$, respectively.
+Figure \ref{fig4} shows the ratios of the observed cross-sections -- $\rm{d}\sigma/\rm{d}t$ obtained with $A=0.69$~GeV$^2$ or 0.73 GeV$^2$, to the ``standard'' one for $A=A_0$.
+The expected derivatives at $t=0$ are equal, according to Eq. \ref{eq:ratio}, to $0.163$ and $-0.154$ for $A_1=0.69$~GeV$^2$ and $0.73$~GeV$^2$, respectively, and $A_2=A_0$.
 One should note that in order to increase the observed cross-sections and to avoid sensitivity to the bremsstrahlung overlays in the far-backward detectors the detection of the scattered electron was not required.

-The fitted slopes in the $\lvert t\rvert$-range of $0-0.07$~GeV$^2$ agree well with the above expectations and the associated statistical uncertainties provide estimates of ultimate sensitivities to $R_p$.
-The calculated ratios of the observed cross-section correspond to the EIC integrated luminosity of about 30~fb$^{-1}$.
-For the expected total integrated luminosity at the EIC of 1000~fb$^{-1}$ and assuming doubled data statistics thanks to the exclusive electron-positron pairs, one expects the ultimate statistical uncertainty on $R_p$ of about 0.4\%.
-The proton beam angular divergence and the resolution of far-forward detectors will introduce event ``migrations" and smearing of $t$-distributions -- corrections for these effects will result in systematic uncertainties.
+The fitted slopes in the $\lvert t\rvert$-range of $0-0.05$~GeV$^2$ agree well with the above expectations (the fitted slopes have the opposite sign to the corresponding derivatives) and the associated statistical uncertainties provide estimates of ultimate sensitivities to $R_p$.
+The simulated data samples correspond to the EIC integrated luminosity of about 100~fb$^{-1}$ and the estimated statistical uncertainty on $R_p$ is very small, of about 0.1\%.

+The impact of the proton beam angular divergence and and its energy dispersion was checked by "smearing" the proton momenta according to the EIC beam parameters \cite{CDR}.
+Fits to the smeared $t$-distributions resulted in new slopes only weakly changed, within statistical errors of the results reported in Fig. \ref{fig4}.

+Resolutions of far-forward detectors will introduce additional event ``migrations'' and smearing of $t$-distributions -- corrections for these effects, including the proton beam divergence, will result in systematic uncertainties.
 Such problems will be addressed in future publications; here the ultimate potential for such measurements is discussed.
+One should note that the total integrated luminosity of the order of 1000~fb$^{-1}$ is expected at the EIC, and in addition the exclusive electron-positron pairs can also be used for such studies.
+That will lead to yet much bigger data samples, taken at various beam energies and polarizations, allowing for many powerful studies of potential systematic effects.

 The above demonstrates that the measurements of exclusive lepton pairs at the EIC may enable unique determinations of the proton charge radius with competitive precision.
 The proposed technique can also be applied to perform novel measurements of the elastic form-factors and charge radii of light ions, such as the deuterium and helium nuclei, for which the far-forward detectors at the EIC will still have significant acceptances and for which the experimental data show some tension \cite{Pohl:2016xsr,HERNANDEZ2018377}.